run-llama/llamaindex.net/samples/Aspire/README.md

 # LlamaParse + Aspire

-This sample shows how to add a LlamaParse client to a .NET Web API using Aspire.
+This sample shows how to add a [LlamaParse](https://docs.llamaindex.ai/en/stable/llama_cloud/llama_parse/) client for file parsing to a .NET Web API using Aspire.

 ## Prerequisites